Szulce/Python/Docs/praca/pandoc/Magdalena_Szulc.md

 również dzięki temu że dane pochodzą z wielu krajów.
 Jeżeli zestaw wejściowy zostałby ograniczony do jednej lokalizacji to cecha dla której nie uzupełniono wartości zostałaby pominięta podczas treningu ze względu na brak danych, co skutowało by uboższym modelem i możliwe że pominięciem kluczowej cechy wpływającej na działanie.

+example: try DecisionTreeClassifier(random_state=0)

+Explaination:

+This occurs because, you are not using a random_state variable while declaring decision_tree_classifier = DecisionTreeClassifier() .

+So, each time a different Decision Tree is generated because:

+Decision trees can be unstable because small variations in the data might result in a completely different tree being generated.
+This problem is mitigated by using decision trees within an ensemble.

+This is also mentioned in interface Documentation:

+The problem of learning an optimal decision tree is known to be NP-complete under several aspects of optimality and even for simple concepts.
+Consequently, practical decision-tree learning algorithms are based on heuristic algorithms such as the greedy algorithm where locally optimal decisions are made at each node.
+Such algorithms cannot guarantee to return the globally optimal decision tree.
+This can be mitigated by training multiple trees in an ensemble learner, where the features and samples are randomly sampled with replacement.

 ### Wstępna obróbka danych